Build a Homelab server using an old laptop

 NAT Port Forwarding

-Because we used NAT networking when connecting to Wi-Fi earlier, virtual machines in PVE are isolated from the physical network and cannot directly access services within the virtual machines via ip:port.
+Because we used NAT networking when connecting to WIFI earlier, virtual machines in PVE are isolated from the physical network and cannot directly access services within the virtual machine via ip:port.

-If you want to access it directly via the local area network, you also need to configure iptables for port forwarding.
+If you want to access them directly via the local area network, you also need to configure iptables for port forwarding.

-For easier expansion, you can add a post-up script in /etc/network/interface:
+For easier extension, a post-up script can be added to /etc/network/interface:

 1